foreverbell/BadAppleOS/doc/mem-layout.md

 ## Virtual Memory Layout

+Bootstrap PDE and PTE are hardcoded in `tmppgdir.c`.

-Paging is setup and initialized in middle stage.
+The whole PDE and PTE are initialized in `kernel/mm/init.cc`.

 PDE is located at phyaddr 1000h ~ 2000h.